edwintrumpet/my-finances-app-recent/README.md

 To get production static files

 - Install dependencies
+- Create `.env` file as `.env.example` file with the corresponding values
 - Prepare global dependencies to production
 - Build static files to production